 The baseline Qmax was approximately 10.7 mL/sec for each treatment group.
 Combination therapy was statistically superior to each of the monotherapy treatments in increasing Qmax at Month 24, the primary time point for this endpoint.
 At Month 24, the mean increases from baseline (±SD) in Qmax were 2.4 (±5.26) mL/sec for combination, 1.9 (±5.10) mL/sec for AVODART, and 0.9 (±4.57) mL/sec for tamsulosin, with a mean difference between combination and AVODART of 0.5 mL/sec (P = 0.003; [95% CI: 0.17, 0.84]), and between combination and tamsulosin of 1.5 mL/sec (P<0.001; [95% CI: 1.19, 1.86]).
 This difference was seen by Month 6 and continued through Month 24.
 See Figure 7.

 The additional improvement in Qmax of combination therapy over monotherapy with AVODART was no longer statistically significant at Month 48.

-Figure 7: Qmax Change From Baseline Over a 24-Month
+Figure 7.
+Qmax Change from Baseline over a 24-Month Period (Randomized, Double-blind,

 This monograph has been modified to include the generic and brand name in many instances.